berangerthomas/whisperlive/README.md

     ```

 2.  **Create a virtual environment and install dependencies with `uv`:**
-    This command creates a `.venv` virtual environment and installs all dependencies listed in `pyproject.toml`.
     ```bash
     uv venv
     uv sync
     ```
+    This command installs all necessary dependencies for the project.

     Then, activate the environment:

+    *   **On Windows:**
         ```bash
-    source .venv/bin/activate  # On Windows: .venv\Scripts\activate
+        .venv\Scripts\activate
         ```
+    *   **On Linux/macOS:**
+        ```bash
+        source .venv/bin/activate
+        ```

 3.  **Install PyTorch (for GPU acceleration):**
-    To benefit from GPU acceleration, install the PyTorch version matching your CUDA version. `uv` can handle this using the appropriate index URL.
+    To benefit from GPU acceleration, install the PyTorch version matching your CUDA version.
     ```bash
     # Example for CUDA 12.1
-    uv pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
+    uv pip install torch --index-url https://download.pytorch.org/whl/cu121
     ```
     If you don't have a GPU, the PyTorch version installed by `uv sync` is sufficient.

 4.  **Configure Hugging Face Access:**
     Diarization with `pyannote/speaker-diarization-3.1` requires authentication with Hugging Face.
     *   Create an account on [Hugging Face](https://huggingface.co/).
-    *   Accept the terms of use for the [pyannote/speaker-diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1) and [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) models on their respective pages.
+    *   Accept the terms of use for [pyannote/speaker-diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1) and [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0).
-    *   Generate an access token in your account settings (with at least `read` permissions).
+    *   Generate an access token in your account settings (with `read` permissions).
-    *   Create a `.env` file in the project root and add your token to it:
+    *   Create a `.env` file in the project root and add your token:
         ```
         # .env
         HUGGING_FACE_TOKEN="hf_xxxxxxxxxxxxxxxxxxxxxxxxxxxx"